franchottse/refile/README.md

 ### GUI

 - [x] Create the main window
-- [x] Grid three frames for column, data and file
 - [ ] Create column frame
   - [ ] Column names and checkboxes
   - [ ] A scrollbar